Kheshig: Descent

 Many elements in the Mughal Empire shared similar heritage to the Mongols.
-Such examples are Babur, who was a direct descendant of Timur and Genghis Khan through his father and mother respectively.
+Such examples are Babur, who was a direct descendant of Timur and Genghis Khan through his father and mother, respectively.

 The Kheshgi family, an imperial dynasty of Pashtun origin that played important roles throughout Mughal era, are believed to be descendants of the Kheshig who originated in the surrounding areas of Zamand and Keshik in Iran.

 The modern Mongolian Khishigten clan are also believed to be their descendants, who now inhabit Heshigten Banner within Inner Mongolia in China.

-In popular culture

-The Kheshig serve as a unique unit for the Mongolian civilizations in Sid Meier's Civilization IV and Sid Meier's Civilization VI: Rise and Fall.